Skip to content

 IV Ketamine at The Linden Medical Centre

-The Linden Medical Centre provides IV Ketamine to patients suffering with treatment resistant depression, or PTSD.
+The Linden Medical Centre provides IV Ketamine to patients suffering with Difficult-to-treat depression, or PTSD.
 We are proud to offer this research-backed modern treatment to patients who have not responded adequately to first-line antidepressant medications.

-An approved non-hospital treatment facility is needed to administer an IV anesthetic.
+An approved non-hospital treatment facility is needed to administer an IV anesthetic such as ketamine.
 Although we use a sub-anaesthetic dose of Ketamine to treat depression, Ketamine is an anaesthetic drug.
-Our facility continues to meet the high safety standards set out by the CPSS for non-hospital treatment facilities.
+Our facility continues to meet the high safety standards set out by the CPSA and CPSS for non-hospital treatment facilities.

 An Exceptional team is an essential aspect of IV Ketamine therapy.
-The care team includes both a psychiatrist and an anesthesiologist.
-The psychiatrist assesses the patient prior to treatment, titrates the dose of the medication, and monitors response to the treatment.
-An anesthesiologist and an ACLS trained registered nurse ensure each ketamine treatment is safely delivered.
+The care team includes both a psychiatrist and a Physician trained in conscious sedation, for example an Emergency Physician or an Anesthesiologist.
+The psychiatrist assesses the patient prior to treatment, titrates the dose of the medication, and monitors the client’s response to the treatment.
+The Physician trained in conscious sedation and an ACLS trained registered nurse ensure each ketamine treatment is safely delivered.

 Physician Referrals